The Editorial Review Process

 Accept Conditionally, Subject to Minor Revisions.
 This recommendation should be made when the manuscript is judged to be quite strong with the contribution in place subject to only minor and low risk additions, deletions, or corrections.

 Invite Risky Revision.
-This recommendation should be used for manuscripts that seem promising but either a) the steps needed to achieve the contribution carry with them substantial risk or b) the steps to achieve the contribution are unclear (the problems are apparent but the means of solving them are not).
+This recommendation should be used for manuscripts that seem promising but for which either a) the steps needed to achieve the contribution carry with them substantial risk or b) the steps to achieve the contribution are unclear (the problems are apparent but the means of solving them are not).
+In choosing this category, you are signalling that the likelihood of the paper proceeding after the next round is unpredictable given the magnitude and scope of the revision that is required.

 Reject Unconditionally, Because the Likelihood of Successful Revision Is Remote.
-This recommendation is appropriate for papers that are viewed as having virtually no chance of making a contribution, even after revision.
-For example, the topic may be of minor importance to the domain of consumer behavior, the basic conceptual development may be extremely weak or incorrect, or the empirical work may have uncorrectable defects.
+This recommendation is appropriate for papers that are weak and for which there is no identifiable path to publication at JCR.
+For example, the topic may be of minor importance to the domain of consumer behavior, the core idea may be interesting but the basic conceptual development may be extremely weak or incorrect, or the empirical work may have defects that cannot readily be remedied.
 This category will be the modal category for JCR submissions, based on the overall historical rejection rate of approximately 90 percent.
-Comments to the Authors should be especially polite in explaining the nature of the concerns, but the Comments to the Authors need not be as lengthy as in the previous categories.
-It is permissible and efficient to articulate only the most serious concerns.
+Comments to the authors should be especially polite in explaining the nature of the concerns, but need not be as lengthy as in the previous categories.
+While it is permissible and efficient to articulate only the most serious concerns, in cases when the core idea is interesting, thoughtful advice for how to produce potentially publishable work for another journal by building from that idea may be included.

 Comments to the Authors